wrynearson/jekyll-klise/_posts/2020-07-14-geneva-genova.md

 ![italian-roads](../assets/img/2020-07-14-geneva-genova/27.jpg)

-Our fuel stop for lunch in Mondovi lead to several "baby" cols.
-The amount we were sweating seemed like we climed col d'Agnel all over again, as the 32°C heat, humidity and sunshine felt like we were in an oven.
+Our fuel stop for lunch in *Mondovi* lead to several baby cols.
+The amount we were sweating seemed like we climbed *col d'Agnel* all over again, as the 32°C heat, humidity and sunshine felt like we were in an oven.

 Later it got worse, as we climbed several 15-20% roads and passed through *località Fornaci* - the furnace.